-In 1987, the Norwegian resort of Hemsedal disputed the First World Championship of the specialty.
+In 1987, the Norwegian resort of Hemsedal disputed the First World Championship of the speciality.
 Years later, already under the umbrella of the International Ski Federation (FIS), they laid the foundations of the current telemark competition.
-The World Cup of this specialty was born the 1999-2000 season, and since then the discipline has been consolidated in the international calendar.
+The World Cup of this speciality was born the 1999-2000 season, and since then the discipline has been consolidated in the international calendar.

 It consists of two-runs, with a Giant course and a jump.
-At the end the skier must make a 360 degree turn.
+In the end, the skier must make a 360-degree turn.
 After the turn the skier faces the last meters, before the arrival, making a sprint in the skating skiing modality.